 10. 1974 Ford Mustang II

 Manufactured from 1973 until 1978, the second generation Mustang was just in time for the 1973 oil crisis.
 Far off the success of the first generation pony offered by the “Blue Oval”, the Mustang II was built on the subcompact Ford Pinto’s platform.
-While it was popular with buyers due to the fuel crisis and won the Motor Trend Car of the Year award in 1974, this malformed pony was considered appalling by Mustang lovers.
+While it was popular with buyers due to the fuel crisis and won the Motor Trend Car of the Year award in 1974, this malformed pony was considered appalling by Mustang lovers, little more than a grocery-getting family car.

 9. 1976 Dodge Aspen